bishrtabbaa/amazon-sagemaker-examples/heartdisease/README.md

 ## :floppy_disk: 2.0 Heart Failure Data Understanding

 The data set used to train the ML models in this project consists of 299 records of patients who experienced heart failure while at the Faisalabad Institute of Cardiology and at the Allied Hospital in Faisalabad during the period of April-December 2015; each record consists of thirteen (13) attributes and the target feature is a boolean attribute that denotes whether the patient survived the heart failure or not.
-Therefore, this ML scenario can be framed as a supervised binary classification problem such that the target feature denotes 1 for death from heart failure and 0 for survival after failure; the goal is to predict whether new incoming patients with a set of similar attributes will survive from heart failure or not.
-Also, note that the data set was sourced from the highly regarded and curated [University of California Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
+Therefore, this ML scenario can be framed as a supervised binary classification problem such that the target feature denotes 1 for death after heart failure and 0 for survival after failure; the goal is to predict whether new incoming patients with a set of similar attributes will survive from heart failure or not.
+Also, note that the data set was sourced from the highly regarded and curated [University of California Irvine Machine Learning Repository (UCI ML)](https://archive.ics.uci.edu/ml/index.php).

 - age: age of the patient (years)
 - anaemia: decrease of red blood cells or hemoglobin (boolean)